2. SpaceStudio User Guide#

 2.2.
 Project management#

-SpaceStudio projects are organized as a set of solutions, themeselves being a set of architectures.
-In a solution, multiple architectures can be created to represent slight modifications to the system (for architecture exploration purposes for instances).
+SpaceStudio projects are organized as a set of solutions, themselves being a set of architectures.
+In a solution, multiple architectures can be created to represent slight modifications to the system (for architecture exploration purposes for instance).
 An architecture contains all the information about the system design, such as the components, their connections and properties.

 2.2.1.
 Creating a new project#